levent91/instagram-scraper/README.md

-# Instagram Scraper is under maintenance!!!
+# Only certain features of Instagram Scraper work!!!
-**Don't use this scraper now!**
 Instagram changed layout of their pages.
 The team is working on a prompt fix.
-All current users of this scraper will be notified over email once the fix is available.
-It should happen within a day.
+Currently working configurations are:
+Profile page -> details
+Post page -> details
+Profile page -> posts (only with login cookies)

+Use login cookies for better experience as residential proxies need a lot of retries to get all proper content.

 ## Features
 Our free Instagram Scraper allows you to scrape posts from a user's profile page, hashtag page, or place.
 When a link to an Instagram post is provided, it can scrape Instagram comments.